Pockets: See Your Money Clearly

 Final Designs

-These high-fidelity screens represent the culmination of Pockets’ design β€” focused on clarity, trust, and control.
-While these flows marked the official end of the capstone, they also laid the groundwork for what's coming next.
+These high-fidelity screens represent the culmination of Pockets' design — focused on clarity, trust, and control.

 Final Device Mockup